mirfanmcs/AI-Samples/AI-Foundry-Multi-Agent-App/readme.md

-# Azure AI Foundry Agent Application
+# Azure AI Foundry Multi Agent Application

-A console-based AI Agent application that uses Azure AI Foundry agent service through the Azure AI Foundry Python SDK.
+A console-based AI Multi Agent application that uses Azure AI Foundry agent service through the Azure AI Foundry Python SDK.

 ## Overview

 This application demonstrates how to:
 - Connect to the AI Foundry project for your agent, using the project endpoint and Entra ID authentication.
 - Deploy the model your agent will use.
-- Create the agent if it doens't exists by specifiying
+- Create following agents if it doesn't exists:
-   - The model deployment in the project that the agent should use to interpret and respond to prompts.
+   - Priority agent: This agent sets the priority level of each ticket.
-   - Instructions that determine the functionality and behavior of the agent.
+   - Team agent: This agent decides which team should own each ticket.
-   - Code CodeInterpreterTool as a Custom Tool which uses data.txt file.
+   - Effort agent: This agent estimates the effort required to complete each ticket.
-- Use the data.txt as grounded data for Knowledge
+   - Main agent: This is the primary / main agent which will use natural language to orchestrate call to different agents
-- Use empty CodeInterpreterTool
+- Note that this code uses the same deployment model and without any Custom Tool for agents.
+You can use Custom Tool and differnet model for each of the agent as per requirements.
 - Create a thread for a chat session with the agent.
 All conversations with an agent are conducted on a stateful thread that retains message history and data artifacts generated during the chat.
 - Add messages to the thread and invoke it with the agent.
 - Check the thread status, and when ready, retrieve the messages and data artifacts.